DX3006/DXMacros/README.md

 > > Each key on the numpad is remap to unique key independent if numlock is on or off.
 >
 > ### DXMacros blank.lua
-> > an empty file w that only contains the logic of the program, So that you can add your own keys manually.
+> > that only contains the logic of the program, So that you can add your own keys manually.

 3. **Configuring _LuaMacros_ and _DXMacros_**